HOME • SEARCH • EMAIL • ABOUT

 Antioxidant / Anticancer: Study of various extracts and fractions showed the ethyl acetate fraction exhibited the highest antioxidant activity, reducing power and superoxide scavenging activity.
 Also, the EAF exhibited strong anticancer activities against human cancer cell lines – gastric carcinoma, hepatocellular liver carcinoma and lung adenocarcinoma, higher than cisplatin.
 Results suggest wampee peel as a potential source of natural antioxidants and possible pharmaceutical supplement.
 (5)

 Antioxidant / Anticancer / 8-Hydroxypsoralen: Study yielded a pure compound - 8-hydroxypsoralen from the wampee peel.
-It exhibited good scavenging activities against DPPH radical and superoxide anion and also showed potent proliferation inhibition against seceral human cancer cell lines (hepatocellular liver carcinoma, lung adenocarcinoma and cervical carcinoma).
+It exhibited good scavenging activities against DPPH radical and superoxide anion and also showed potent proliferation inhibition against several human cancer cell lines (hepatocellular liver carcinoma, lung adenocarcinoma and cervical carcinoma).
 (9)

 Pharmacologic Properties / Biologic Activities: A study showed the superiority of the dichlormethane extract over the methanolic extract.
 Various activities showed were significant anti-hyperglycemic, hepatoprotective, antioxidant and anti-trichomonal activities.
 Its antidiabetic action was through stimulation of insulin release, mediated by imperatorin and chalepin.